christycrr/Read2CodersComputer/README.md

 file.png, file.gif, file.jpg - an image."
 "Anything inside quotes is considered a single item."
 "What the backslash does is escape (or nullify) the special meaning of the next character."
+Here is a list of some basic terminal commands! cd = Change Directory

+ls = Listing Directory

+open = Open Files

+cp = Copy A File To Another Directory

+mv = Move A File

+touch = Create A Text File

+mkdir = Create A Directory

+rmdir = Remove An Empty Directory

+rm -R = Remove Nested Directories

+sudo = Execute Commands With Superuser Privileges

+top = List Actively Running Computer Processes

+q = Quit sub-screen and Return To Terminal

+clear = Cleat The Terminal

+man = Manual Page For A Command

+exit = Exit Command